Knoydart 14-8-08

 Pub quiz - can you spot the path?
 It's straight ahead through the middle of the photo.
 A bit of up and down on the path now, sun still shining and midge still at it too.
 Not sure how many times I clarted myself in Skin so soft.

 The path improved after here and stayed quite close to the loch, just me about now everybody else had gone somewhere else.
+Looking back along the loch to the east.

 It took me 2 hours to walk from Runival to Barisdale about 4km, pretty slow.
 Probably due to the heavy pack and the sun beating down.
 Never was a fast hill walker.